SRSG-Workshops/spreadsheets/_episodes/02-format-data.md

 these steps as you would any step in an experiment.
 We recommend that you do this in a plain text file stored in the same folder as the data file.

-The the following example, the spreadsheet has 'raw' tabs in which to store the original, untouched data and 'clean' tabs in which the processed data is stored.
+In the following example, the spreadsheet has 'raw' tabs in which to store the original, untouched data and 'clean' tabs in which the processed data is stored.
 It is accompanied with a text file that describes the steps that have been taken.